yaontheroad/yaontheroad.github.io/_pages/about.md

   on Interval Normal Type-2 Fuzzy Numbers”, 2018 International Conference on Fuzzy Theory and Its Applications (iFUZZY 2018), Daegu, Korea (South), pp.136-141, Nov., 2018

+# 📖 Educations

+-  Ph.D. in Information Systems and Engineering, Concordia University, 2025
+-  M.A.Sc. in Management Science and Engineering, Shandong University of Finance and Economics, 2021
+-  B.Sc. in Management Science, Tianjin University of Finance and Economics, 2018

 # 🎖 Honors and Awards
 - 2021 Gina Cody School of Engineering and Computer Science Graduate Scholarship, Concordia University
 - 2020 Outstanding graduate, SDUFE